Muggy07/Muggy07/README.md

 ~ Charaters I play as range from anything DC to anything Marvel rlly, I do make new characters daily tho so that may change!!

 (Plsss don't copy any of my ponies - You can take inspo, WITH PERMISSION!
-Also plseas take into consideration that I am 18 and am not comfortable having weird convos and or relationships with those younger than me!)
+Also please take into consideration that I am 18 and am not comfortable having weird convos and or relationships with those younger than me!)

 ![image](https://github.com/user-attachments/assets/2445d5a5-f57e-4d74-a1ad-fd8f6056ea4b)